tcltk/tcl/doc/dev/value-history.md

-It is more speculative, but it appears the inability to pass arbitrary binary data through Tcl contributed to the late development of full support in many image formats for Tk command __image create photo -data__.
+It is more speculative, but it appears the inability to pass arbitrary binary data through Tcl contributed to the late development of full support of many image formats for Tk command __image create photo -data__.
 Tk 4 never had any built-in image format that supported this function.

 Since Tcl I/O could read in and write out binary data, but that data could